-Looking at the composition of output in the UK over the past half century or so.
-Figure 1 shows the deviation of the shares of consumption, investment, and net exports from their average values of financial deregulation in the 1980s onwards the share of consumption has trended up while both net trade and the other way.
+Looking at the composition of output in the UK over the past half century or so, Figure 1 shows the deviation of the shares of consumption, investment, and net exports from their average values over the last 50 years.
+From the period of financial deregulation in the 1980s onwards the share of consumption has trended up while both net trade and investment have, if anything, trended the other way.

-These facts underly the observation that the UK has the mix between to measure intangibles - the stocks consumption and investment wrong.
+These facts underly the observation that the UK has the mix between consumption and investment wrong.

-rate in the UK fell from a high of around 23% of GDP in the late 1980s. to around 17% from 2000 onwards, around 4% of GDP, so slightly increasing i.e. falling to just three-quarters of its previous share.
+Accordingly, the overall investment rate in the UK fell from a high of around 23% of GDP in the late 1980s, to around 17% from 2000 onwards, i.e. falling to just three-quarters of its previous share.
 Investment rates in other G7 countries remained largely in the range of 20% - 25%, as can be shown in Figure 2.